fgouvea10/impacting-group-test/README.md

 This is a test for the fullstack developer position at Impacting Group.
 The challenge was to build an api with static data and consume this data with React Native.
-The API was made using Node.js, Typescript, Express.
+The API was made using Node.js, Typescript and Express.
+The app was made using React Native, Expo and Typescript.

 ## Run locally